neeraj-somani/AWS_cert/june2021/SysOpsA/Monitoring/Config.md

 - change management - you are able to track the relationships among resources and review resource dependencies prior to making changes.
 - operational troubleshooting - you can capture a comprehensive history of your AWS resource configuration changes to simplify troubleshooting of your operational issues.

+### Permissions needed for Config
+- AWS Config requires an IAM Role with Read only permissions to the recorded resources.
+- Write access to S3 logging bucket
+- Publish access to SNS

+### Monitoring Config:
+- Use CloudTrail with Config to provide deeper insight into resources.
+- Use CloudTrail to monitor access to Config, such as someone stopping the Config Recorder.